Scusemua/hops/aws-setup/setup.md

 The `aws-setup/requirements.txt` includes a list of all required Python modules as used by the `create_aws_infrastructure.py` script.
 The version numbers explicitly listed in the `requirements.txt` file are the versions we had installed when creating and using the script.
 If you have more recent versions of any of the modules and the script does not work, then please try downgrading to the version numbers explicitly listed in the `requirements.txt` file.

+You must install and configure the `AWS CLI`.
+Please refer to the [general AWS CLI documentation](https://aws.amazon.com/cli/), [installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), and [credentials configuration instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for this step.

+You must install and configure `kubectl`, the Kubernetes command-line tool, which allows you to run commands against Kubernetes clusters.
+Please refer to the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/) for this step.

 ## Required Manual Configuration

 The default values for most parameters will be sufficient.
 There are a few that must be specified explicitly.
 These include: